catalogusprofessorum/catalogus-professorum-model/README.md

-# Catalogus Professorum Lipsiensium
+# Catalogus Professorum Model
-This project provides relevant data on the Leipzig Professors Catalog
+This project provides the data model for the Leipzig Professors Catalog
 ## Model
 The model describes the vocabulary of the database.
 * [Dokumentation](http://catalogus-professorum.org/cpm/2/)